k21971/CrecelleHack/doc/variantfixes.md

   editions of D&D as well as anime like Record of Lodoss War.
 This is to say that their doglike features have been emphasized.

+## Item Changes
+- Implemented the weapon size system, extremely similar to the one that exists in dnethack.
+The differences are as follows:
+  - Weapons larger than the player's size are always two-handed.
+Weapons smaller than the player's size are always one-handed.
+  - Weight modifications are less drastic.
+  - implicit_medium is a config option that allows control over whether "medium" is omitted from sized item descriptions.
+Defaults to true.

+## New Objects
+- Upgrade Kit
+  - As in dnethack, it can be used to resize objects.
+Unlike dnethack, it offers more granular control over object size.
+Objects can be one size larger, one size smaller, or the same size as the player's current form.
+In addition, any object where size is a factor can be resized.

 ## Races
 - New Race: Kobold
   - Although kobolds are playable in Grunt and SlashTHEM, their appearance